-Families and people Students should know who care for me that families are important for children growing up because they can give love, security and stability. the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care for them. that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. that marriage/civil partnership represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong. how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.
-Caring friendships how important friendships are in making us feel happy and secure, and how people choose and make friends. the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, trust, sharing interests and experiences and support with problems and difficulties. that healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded. that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right. how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, how to manage these situations and how to seek help or advice from others, if needed.
+Families and Students should know people who care for me That families are important for children growing up because they can give love security, and stability.
+The characteristics of healthy family life, commitment to each other, including i times of difficulty, protection and care for children and other family members, th importance of spending time together and sharing each other's lives.
+That others' families, either in school or in the wider world, sometimes lood different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care for them.
+That stable, caring relationships, which may be of different types, are at the hear of happy families, and are important for children's security as they grow up.
+That marriage/civil partnership represents a formal and legally recognise commitment of two people to each other which is intended to be lifelong.
+How to recognise if family relationships are making them feel unhappy or unsafe and how to seek help or advice from others if needed.
+Caring friendships Students should know: How important friendships are in making us feel happy and secure, and how people choose and make friends.
+The characteristics of friendships, including mutual respect, truthfulnes trustworthiness, loyalty, trust, sharing interests and experiences and support wit problems and difficulties.
+That healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded.
+That most friendships have difficulties, and that these can often be worked throug so that the friendship is repaired or even strengthened, and that resorting t violence is never right.
+How to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, how to manage these situatior and how to seek help or advice from others, if needed.